Palladium Spot Price

-In fact, unlike many popular precious metals that don’t see much industrial use, palladium is an essential cog in the huge wheel that is the automobile industry.
+Unlike many popular precious metals that don’t see much industrial use, palladium is an essential cog in the huge wheel that is the automobile industry.
 It is widely used to reduce noxious fumes from vehicles that run on gasoline.

-Frequently Asked Questions about Silver Prices
+Frequently Asked Questions about Palladium Prices